 "Plaintiff is not a hacker and the information obtained from the computer does not [include] hacked materials because Plaintiff lawfully gained access to the computer," the complaint reads, adding that Mac Issac is now known as a hacker and had to close his shop due to negative online reviews and threats against his property and personal safety.

-A judge dismissed the case almost immediately because it failed to meet the constitutional requirement of complete diversity for the district court, according to legal news website Law & Crime.
+A judge dismissed the case almost immediately because it failed to meet the constitutional requirement of complete diversity for the district court,

 Isaac may now sue again as long as he is able to establish that the court has jurisdiction over the case.